FAQs about Leadership Coaching

 How can you coach leadership capabilities?

 By identifying the beliefs, knowledge, attitudes, behaviours and skills required for a given leadership role and developing those capabilities with the use of coaching techniques.

 What is the difference between leadership and executive coaching?
 What is the difference between executive and leadership coaching?

-In one organisation, leadership coaching can refer to the skills of leadership, whereas executive coaching refers to the coaching that takes place when a person has current executive responsibilities.
-That is leadership coaching can take place to prepare someone for executive responsibility.
-In another organisation, leadership coaching applies to the CEO or Board members receiving coaching, and executive coaching would be that provided to junior and middle managers.
+Leadership coaching can refer to coaching in the skills of leadership, whereas executive coaching refers to the coaching that takes place when a person has current management rather than leadership responsibilities.
+Leadership coaching can also be used to mean preparing a manager for higher responsibility.

 What is the leadership coaching process?
 What is in leadership coaching programs?